mui/mui-x/docs/data/data-grid/master-detail/master-detail.md

 As any ordinary cell renderer, the `value` prop is also available, and it corresponds to the state of the row: `true` when expanded and `false` when collapsed.
 :::

-## Render a custom header for the detail panel column
+## Custom header for detail panel column

-To render a custom header for the detail panel column, you can use the [`renderHeader`](/x/react-data-grid/column-header/#custom-header-renderer) property in the column definition.
+To render a custom header for the detail panel column, use the [`renderHeader`](/x/react-data-grid/column-header/#custom-header-renderer) property in the column definition.
-This property receives a `GridRenderHeaderParams` object, which contains `colDef` (the column definition) and `field`.
+This property receives a `GridRenderHeaderParams` object that contains `colDef` (the column definition) and `field`.
 The following example demonstrates how to render a custom header for the detail panel column:

 ```tsx